AndrewMcCraeCA/OASToGoModule/README.md

 Returning to the project repo we can paste this code over the empty [main.go](./main.go) file.

-Edit the example to ensure you have added any required fields like API keys or parameters.
+Edit the example to ensure you have added any required fields like API keys or request parameters.

 Then we should be ready to roll.
 However! since this newly created module is not public we need to point to our local version for now.

 #### Modifying our go.mod file

-Open the go.mod file in our project repo.
+Open the [go.mod](./go.mod) file in our project repo.
 There should be a line with the following comment:

 ```
 //replace github.com/<your-github-name-here>/<your-go-module-name-here> v0.0.0 => ./<your-go-module-name-here>